Fiserv/firstvision-latam/docs/spanish/referencia-api/encriptacion.md

 El emisor utilizará el KID compartido por Fiserv para identificar la clave privada correspondiente.

 ![image](https://github.com/user-attachments/assets/69ba85c2-c203-4040-b4c9-14cbeb8d0c5a)

-According to the engineer I consulted with, it seems like the filepath works on Github but we don't parse and convert custom HTML elements within the md when displaying it on our UI.
-Sorry for the confusion

 ### Ejemplo de Estructura JWE que incluye el KID: